msafwat-hotmail/coinifymoustafa/README.md

 # Coinify Solution @ Moustafa Safwat

-This is a ATM Withdraw sloution for Coinify assignment by Moustafa Safwat.
+This is ATM Withdraw sloution for Coinify assignment by Moustafa Safwat.

 ## Ecosystem